-Salesforce has been in the news lately because of an unfortunate trend: social engineering attacks against companies using Salesforce are resulting in data breaches, and the hacking ring promises more to come.
+Salesforce has been in the news lately because of an unfortunate trend: social engineering attacks targeting enterprise organizations are resulting in data breaches, and the hacking ring promises more to come.
 The problem has hit enough high-profile companies that Salesforce issued an advisory statement titled “Security Advisory: Protect Your Salesforce Environment from Social Engineering Threats” which links to a more in-depth blog post.

 Salesforce itself is not a vulnerability, the platform hasn’t faced a security breach related to this new wave of attacks.
 The problem is that employees of companies using Salesforce are being tricked into allowing attackers to access Salesforce data, highlighting how social engineering can circumvent traditional security protocols.